 According to the World Health Organization (WHO), India is home to 18% of the world’s smokers.
 Approximately 1 million people die every year in India due to smoking as of 2015 and it is the fourth leading cause of diseases such as cancer and heart diseases.

 As per the recent studies, there is a steady fall in cigarette consumption in India which has given a ray of hope to achieve the goals set by the Indian Government.
-Though the consumption has decreased but there is increase in the number of women smokers.
+Though the consumption has decreased there is an increase in the number of women smokers.

 The increase in duty on cigarettes since 2014 could be one of the major reasons for the decline of cigarette consumption in India.